 Another place in Massachusetts where ‘Little Women’ was filmed was of course, Boston.
 Louisa Alcott was one of the founders of Women’s Educational and Industrial Union in Boston.
 She spent many of her years living in Boston, especially her final years, and it also where she passed away.
 But she was buried in Sleepy Hollow Cemetery in Concord, along with other writers like Emerson and Thoreau.

-The film made use of different locations in Boston for recreating different spaces from the novel.
-Jo’s New York publisher’s office, as well as Jo’s apartment were filmed in Gibson House, Boston.
+The film made use of different locations in Boston to recreate different spaces from the novel.
+Jo’s New York publisher’s office and Jo’s apartment were filmed in Gibson House, Boston.
 The Moffat mansion was shot in William Hickling Prescott House.
 The beautiful ballroom of Fairmont Copley Plaza was also used in the film.
 Another interesting location where the filming took place in Boston was the schoolroom that was once run by Louisa’s father, Amos Bronson Alcott, despite the location not being open to public otherwise.
-Other places where the film was shot included the other small towns nearby like Lawrence, Stoughton, Ipswich and Lancaster.
+Other places where the film was shot included the other small towns nearby, like Lawrence, Stoughton, Ipswich, and Lancaster.

 Greta Gerwig’s ‘Little Women’ is as authentic as it is subversive and meta in its approach.
 Gerwig was deeply attached to the novel while growing up and the film adaptation clearly shows it with the way Gerwig makes use of intricate details in the physicality of the story, giving it gravity, and also making it all the more real.